SQream/sqream_docs/third_party_tools/client_platforms/power_bi.rst

 =========
 **Comment** - After seeing Inon's PowerBI Specs doc, I added the **Best Practices** section.
 This should be added to the template.
 I also added the **Related Information** section and created a link to the updated `Glossary <https://docs.sqream.com/en/v2020-1/glossary.html>`_.

+**Power BI** is a software that turns your unrelated datasets, such as Excel sheets or data warehouses, into coherent and interactive visual data models.
+Power BI lets you easily connect to and share your data sources.

 SQream integrates with **Power BI** do the following:

 * Extract and transform your datasets into usable visual models in approximately one minute.